-To support employment at Victoria, within the development redline mixed use development is supported (Fig 2.5).
+To support and safeguard strategic employment at Victoria, within the development redline mixed use development is supported (Fig. 2.4).
 However any residential element is subject to the following conditions:

-- (a).
-Change of use from an existing business use to residential will only be supported if it is clearly demonstrated that there is no reasonable prospect of the existing business use being taken up in the foreseeable future, or alternatively that some residential is required to support a primarily business use. - (b).
-A safe pedestrian route has been established along Victoria Road to Roche;
+- a) Change of use from an existing business use to residential will only be supported if it is clearly demonstrated that there is no reasonable prospect of the existing business use being taken up in the foreseeable future, or alternatively that some residential is required to support a primarily business use. - A safe pedestrian route has been established along Victoria Road to Roche;